hihixuyang/aclswarm/README.md

 ## Paper
 If this pipeline is useful, please cite:

-P. Lusk, X. Cai, S. Wadhwania, A. Paris, K. Fathian, J. How, [A Distributed Pipeline for Scalable, Deconflicted Formation Flying](https://arxiv.org/abs/2003.01851), arXiv:2003.01851.
+P. Lusk, X. Cai, S. Wadhwania, A. Paris, K. Fathian, J. How, "[A Distributed Pipeline for Scalable, Deconflicted Formation Flying](https://arxiv.org/abs/2003.01851)", arXiv:2003.01851.

 ## Getting Started